-Students who wish to withdraw from a class after regular registration must withdraw officially by submitting the appropriate forms to the Registrar's Office.
+Students who wish to withdraw from a class after the regular registration period must withdraw officially by submitting the appropriate forms to the Registrar's Office.
 A student who does not withdraw officially from a class prior to the last date for withdrawals is subject to an F grade.

-Criteria and procedures for a withdrawal due to significant medical reasons are available in the Health and Psychological Services Office.
+Criteria and procedures for a withdrawal due to significant medical reasons are available in the Health and Psychological Services office.

-The following guidelines determine grades for an official withdrawal from a 16-week course; the timetable for withdrawing from other courses (8-week, 4-week, etc.) will be determined on a pro rata basis according to these guidelines.
+The following guidelines determine grades for an official withdrawal from a 16-week course; the timetable for withdrawing from other courses (8-week, 4-week, etc.) will be determined on a pro rated basis according to these guidelines:

-- 1. Classes dropped prior to the start of the second week will not become a part of the student's permanent record - 2.
-A W grade will be assigned to a class dropped at the beginning of the second week and prior to the thirteenth academic week. - 3.
-A grade of F will be assigned to a class dropped after the twelfth week of a full semester course.
+1. Classes dropped prior to the start of the second week will not become a part of the student's permanent record;

+2. A W grade will be assigned to a class dropped at the beginning of the second week and prior to the thirteenth academic week;